 It can be tricky to get your head around all the different aspects of how a POS system works.
 Our guide to EPOS systems may help shed some light on how Tyl devices can (and can’t) link with your existing payment systems.

 Perhaps the closest Tyl machine to an all-singing, all-dancing EPOS system is the Clover Flex.
 It’s a flexible all-in-one POS system that offers the big-player functionality of POS in a perfect package designed with you in mind.
 The compact and mobile Clover Flex pulls everything you need into a central hub, from payments to inventory and customer management through the Tyl Portal.
 Supported by handy apps, such as ‘sale’, ‘refund’ and ‘reporting’, and useful tools in the Clover App marketplace, it could be the perfect payment partner to help you manage and grow your business.
-Read our Clover Flex guide to find out how it works.
-Fees apply.

 This has been prepared by Tyl by NatWest for informational purposes only and should not be treated as advice or a recommendation.
 There may be other considerations relevant to you and your business so you should undertake your own independent research.